domRiddle/ASF/Configuration.md

 ---

-`FarmOffline` - `bool` type with default value of `false`.
-Offline farming is extremely useful for primary accounts.
-As you should know, farming a game actually shows your steam status as "Playing game: XXX", which can be misleading to your friends, confusing them that you're playing a game while actually you're only farming it.
-Offline farming solves that issue - your account will never be shown as "in-game" when you're farming steam cards with ASF.
-This is possible thanks to the fact that ASF does not have to sign in into Steam Community in order to work properly, so we're in fact playing those games, but in "semi-offline" mode.
-Keep in mind that played games using offline farming will still count towards your playtime, and show as "recently played" on your profile.
-In addition to that, this feature is also important if you want to receive notifications and unread messages, if you keep ASF open while not keeping Steam client open at the same time.
-This is because ASF acts as a Steam client itself, and you're not receiving e.g. unread messages if in fact your account is online for the entire time and receiving messages through ASF - farming offline in this case is extremely useful, as all messages that arrive while you were offline, even if ASF is running (farming offline), are properly marked as unread and forwarded to you when you come back.
-Also, bots with `FarmOffline` feature enabled can't react to commands (directly), which is important if you decide to use that feature with alt accounts (see: `HandleOfflineMessages`).
-If you're unsure whether you want this feature enabled or not, it's suggested to use a value of `true` for primary accounts, and `false` otherwise.

----

 `GamesPlayedWhileIdle` - `HashSet<uint>` type with default value of being empty.
 If ASF has nothing to farm it can play your specified steam games (`appID`s) instead.
 Playing games in such manner increases your "hours played" of those games, but nothing else apart of it.
 This feature can be enabled at the same time with `CustomGamePlayedWhileIdle` in order to play your selected games while showing custom status in Steam network, but in this case, like in `CustomGamePlayedWhileFarming` case, the actual display order is not guaranteed.
 Please note that Steam allows ASF to play only up to `32` `appID`s, therefore if you put more games than that, only first `32` will be respected (and extra ones being ignored).

 ---

 `HandleOfflineMessages` - `bool` type with default value of `false`.
-When `FarmOffline` feature is enabled, bot is not able to receive commands in usual way, as it's not logged into Steam Community.
+When `OnlineStatus` is set to `Offline`, bot is not able to receive commands in usual way, as it's not logged into Steam Community.
 To overcome this problem, ASF has also support for Steam offline messages that can be activated here.
-If you use `FarmOffline` on your alt accounts, you can consider switching this property to `true` in order to still be able to send commands to your offline bots, and receive responses.
+If you use `Offline` `OnlineStatus` on your alt accounts, you can consider switching this property to `true` in order to still be able to send commands to your offline bots, and receive responses.
 Keep in mind that this feature is based on offline steam messages, and receiving them automatically marks them as read, therefore this option is NOT recommended for primary accounts, as ASF will be forced to read and mark all offline messages as received in order to listen for offline commands - this affects also offline messages from your friends that are not ASF commands.

 It's also worth mentioning that this option is basically a hack that might, or might not work correctly, based on whether Steam network actually will save those unread messages as offline messages in the first place.
-We've already seen many situations when it did not, so it's entirely possible that your bot won't receive your commands regardless, unless you disable `FarmOffline` altogether.
+We've already seen many situations when it did not, so it's entirely possible that your bot won't receive your commands regardless, unless you stop using `Offline` `OnlineStatus` altogether.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

 ---